-Communication and dissemination represent key pillars of the LOTUS project: continuous information about the results achieved is a transversal element that is deployed throughout the whole project duration and that should cover all communities relevant for and possibly interested in the LOTUS project, both in countries where the consortium partners are operating and on the worldwide level.
+Communication and dissemination represent key pillars of the LOTUS project: continuous information about the results achieved is a transversal element that should be deployed throughout the whole project duration and that should cover all communities relevant for and possibly interested in the LOTUS project, both in countries where the consortium partners are operating and on the worldwide level.

 Taking into account that LOTUS as a whole is meant to co-design and co-produce an innovative water quality sensor and associated ICT solutions, and co-design the business model and, which are by definition already dissemination activities, the impact maximisation work package has been planned to avoid doubling efforts and superfluous complexity.
-The core of the work aims to provide all project partners with the communication and dissemination tools and to find the right channels to promote the approach, progress, and results of the project in the relevant communities, thus leveraging the operational work and maximising the impact, to track all dissemination activities and to propose modifications.
+The core of the work aims to provide all project partners with the communication and dissemination tools and to find the right channels to promote the approach, progress, and results of the project in the relevant communities, thus leveraging the operational work and maximising the impact, to track all dissemination and to propose modifications.

-The purpose of the present document is to provide a strategy for communicating about the project and disseminating knowledge throughout the project.
+The purpose of the present document is to provide a strategy for communicating on the project and disseminating knowledge throughout the project.

-Communication and dissemination are key to maximise the impact of the project.
+Communication and dissemination are instrumental to maximise the impact of the project.
 They are nevertheless two different concepts: communication is only about increasing the visibility of the project, whereas, dissemination constitutes the base for the exploitation of the project results.
-In this report, both activities will be treated as one, as they have in common some audiences and will mobilise promotion and dissemination tools in common.
+In this communication strategy and initial plan for dissemination, both activities will be treated as one, as they have in common some audiences and will mobilise promotion and dissemination tools in common.
+At the end of the report, an initial plan for dissemination of results will be presented to bring forward the dissemination activities which are instrumental to the exploitation of results of the project.